 4. Fill the cupboards back up

-Put the contents of the cupboard back, arrange them neatly – stack like with like, use storage boxes and arrange everything so that you can easily access the items you use frequently.
-Organisation techniques we love are….
+- Put the contents of the cupboard back, arrange them neatly – stack like with like, use storage boxes and arrange everything so that you can easily access the items you use frequently.

 - Clear plastic stackable boxes – great for keeping small items neat and organised and easy to reach.
 You can pick up storage boxes like this from IKEA or similar products from The Range and Lakeland.

-- Pan lids and roasting tins stacked upright so they’re easy to access.
+- Pan lids and roasting tins stacked upright so they’re easy to access and use.

-- Tins stacked so you can read the labels easily.
+- Food cans stacked so that you can read the labels easily.

-- Decanting dried goods into glass jars so that it’s easy to see what you have.
-Try IKEA, The Range and even pound stores for low cost glass jars.
+- Decanting dried goods like rice, pasta and lentils into glass jars so that it’s easy to see what you have.
+Try IKEA, The Range and even pound stores for low cost glass storage jars.

-- Store like with like – organise kitchen zones.
+- Store like products with like products check out our tips here – organise kitchen zones

 - Use hooks on inside of doors to squeeze more into your storage spaces – we like the Command Hooks, that just stick onto the surface easily, using the insides of cupboard doors just adds to your overall usable storage space.